-Every bluefin tuna tested in the waters off California has shown to be contaminated with radiation that originated in Fukushima.
+Every bluefin tuna tested in the waters off California has been shown to be contaminated with radiation that originated in Fukushima.
 Every single one.

 Over a year ago, in May of 2012, the Wall Street Journal reported on a Stanford University study.
 Daniel Madigan, a marine ecologist who led the study, was quoted as saying, “The tuna packaged it up (the radiation) and brought it across the world’s largest ocean.
 We were definitely surprised to see it at all and even more surprised to see it in every one we measured.”